 ③ 扶養家族(配偶者を除く)– Number of Dependents (Excluding Spouse)

-Write here how many family members (excluding your spouse) are supported by your income.
-If you are family of 4 with a spouse and 2 children you support you would write 2 here.
-Even if your spouse is supported by your income they are not counted in this section.
-If your children already have jobs of their own and support themselves they will not be included here.
+For example, If you are a family of 4 with a spouse and 2 children you support you would write 2 here.
+Even if your spouse is supported by your income, they are not to be counted in this section.
+If your children already have jobs of their own and are able to support themselves do not include them in this number.

 ④ 配偶者 – Spouse and 配偶者の扶養義務 – Spouse Obligation